-General market conditions
+General market conditions\

-Rabobank Group's results of operations are affected by a variety of market conditions, including economic cycles, fluctuations in stock markets, interest rates and increased competition.
-The financial crisis, which started in the second half of 2007, has affected banks particularly in respect of funding, due to the liquidity shortage.
+Rabobank Group's results of operations are affected by a variety of market conditions, including economic cycles, fluctuations in stock markets, interest rates and exchange rates, and increased competition.
+Banks are still facing persistent turmoil in financial markets following the European sovereign debt crisis that arose in the first half of 2010.
+Moreover, renewed tensions surrounding Iran's nuclear program, associated with the release of a new report of the International Atomic Energy Agency in November 2011, and the continuing social unrest (which started in the beginning of 2011) in certain Middle East countries, particularly Syria, may also cause adverse economic effects which may adversely impact the Rabobank Group.
 In the Netherlands, competition for savings is likely to continue.
-The recession impacted Rabobank Group's growth in lending and resulted in loan losses above Rabobank Group's long-term average.
+The limited growth of the Dutch economy impacted Rabobank Group's growth in lending and resulted in loan losses above Rabobank Group's long-term average.

-In 2010, 61 per cent. of Rabobank Group's total income was derived from its Dutch operations.
+In 2011, 62 per cent. of Rabobank Group's total income was derived from its Dutch operations.
 Accordingly, changes in the Dutch economy, the levels of Dutch consumer spending and changes in the Dutch real estate, securities and other markets may have a material effect on Rabobank Group's operations.
 However, because of Rabobank Group's high level of product diversification, it has not experienced major fluctuations in its levels of profitability in the past.
 Outside of the Netherlands, the markets Rabobank Group focuses on, i.e. principally food and agri, are impacted by business cycles only in a limited way.

 Although Rabobank Group expects that the foregoing factors will continue to affect its consolidated results of operations, it believes that the impact of any one of these factors is mitigated by its high level of product diversification.
 However, a protracted economic downturn in the Netherlands or Rabobank Group's other major markets could have a material negative impact on its results of operations.
-See "Risk Factors - Factors that may affect the Issuer's ability to fulfill its obligations under Notes issued under the Programme - Business and general economic conditions".
+See "Risk Factors - Factors that may affect the Issuer's ability to fulfil its obligations under Notes issued under the Programme - Business and general economic conditions".